 21. 11.23% of nurses in the world have burnout symptoms.

 One large study on the well-being of nurses surveyed 45,539 nurses across multiple specialties and 49 countries about job burnout.
-The Sub-Saharan African region had the highest burnout symptoms rate (32%) while Europe (17%) and Central Asia (13%) reported the lowest.
-In terms of specialties, pediatric nurses had the highest burnout symptom rates (28%), while geriatric care nurses had the lowest (15%).
+According to the data, the highest burnout symptoms rate was in the Sub-Saharan African region, while Europe and Central Asia reported the lowest.
+In terms of specialties, pediatric nurses had the highest burnout symptom rates, while geriatric care nurses had the lowest.

 In one study of employee burnout statistics, one-fourth of a sample of 396 nurses reported having burnout systems due to environmental factors such as unfavorable working conditions.
-Poor conditions actively contribute to primary care nurse burnout, while environments full of support, resources, and good relations with coworkers have a 58% less likelihood.
+Poor conditions actively contribute to primary care nurse burnout, while environments full of support, resources, and good relations with coworkers decrease the likelihood of burnout by 51%–58%.

 23. 70% of oncology nurses and nurse assistants are at medium to high risk of burnout.

 Due to the nature of this specialty, oncology nurses are particularly vulnerable to burnout.
-According to overworked employees statistics, 45% of them are experiencing depersonalization, and 55% lack of fulfillment.
+According to overworked employees statistics, 45% of them are experiencing depersonalization, and 55% don’t feel fulfilled.

 24. Healthcare burnout statistics indicate that COVID-19 is driving the drop in the career satisfaction of one-third of nurses.

 Up until 2020, around 90% of nurses and APRNs were satisfied with their career choice.
-After the pandemic, only 4-14% of them have expressed career satisfaction, with some variance based on specialty.
+Nowadays, only 11–23% of them have expressed career satisfaction, with some variance based on specialty.

 The latest available burnout statistics have shown that the pandemic spared no profession.
 Research across industries and occupations reveals unmanaged work-related stress is taking its toll on employees’ mental health.
 While businesses can’t control the extraneous factors of COVID-19, the existing data suggests that companies can do more to improve employee experience.